 This is where you realize that each incoming information has two sides:

-When you deal with knowledge, you have to keep it vibrating, keep shaking it, keep using it, sharing it otherwise it just goes away. when it is shaken, it changes, evolves, get more refined.
+When you deal with Knowledge, you have to keep it vibrating, keep shaking it, keep using it, sharing it; otherwise, it just goes away.
+When it is shaken, it changes, evolves, gets more refined.
 It’s not permanent.

-This has a huge impact on our time management and our ability to make progress.
+This has a massive impact on our time management and our ability to make progress.
 This is why, from now, I prefer to use Personal Management instead of Personal Knowledge Management.
-Without the overall guidance and the time management, our knowledge can’t be managed.
+Without overall guidance and time management, our Knowledge can’t be managed.

 What are your levels of Knowledge?
 Share with me your views in the comments below.